Nerf-Chamber/ZaportaLaura_M17RA5/README.md

 ### LORE and GOAL of the game
 ------------------------------

 In this short ahh game you are a little ninja living in a pretty house near a lake.
-The other day You were training in the forest when You dropped your house key in there.
+The other day You were training in the forest when You dropped your house key.
 Your goal is to find your key and enter your house so you can Dance Dance Revolution inside It.
 Good luck!